voltusdev/auto-approve-action/README.md

+# WARNING VOLTANS: THIS IS A PUBLIC FORK.
+DO NOT PUT SENSITIVE INFO IN THIS REPO.

-# Auto Approve GitHub Action
+## Auto Approve GitHub Action for Documentation

-**Name:** `hmarr/auto-approve-action`
+**Name:** `voltusdev/auto-approve-action`

-Automatically approve GitHub pull requests.
+Automatically approve GitHub pull requests if the only thing modified is documentation.
 The `GITHUB_TOKEN` secret must be provided as the `github-token` input for the action to work.

-**Important:** use v2.0.0 or later, as v1 was designed for the initial GitHub Actions beta, and no longer works.
+This is a modified version of [hmarr/auto-approve-action](https://github.com/hmarr/auto-approve-action), forked for Voltus purposes.

+**NOTE: Rest is same README as original repo**

 ## Usage instructions